-“The “P&L Management: from Bean Counting to Value Creating” article series focuses on demonstrating how Finance can shed light on the most important business drivers, revive, revitalize figures and make them tell a story, creating a value for a company.
+“The “P&L Management: from Bean Counting to Value-Creating” article series focuses on demonstrating how Finance can shed light on the most important business drivers, revive, revitalize figures and make them tell a story, creating value for a company.
 Using P&L as a map for the journey (see picture below) the first article explored two first steps as pre-P&L analysis, and now we are ready to dive into financial waters.

 Considering the first key performance indicator (KPI) of managerial reporting, Gross Sales, it is instrumental to split it into two components:

 - The Volume of sold goods (that we discuss later in the article devoted to Resource Allocation)

 - The Price (that will be discussed in this article).